From libraries to open access

 Another issue is that some journals have certain restrictions, for example concerning the length of a paper.
 I think that is, in principle, good.
 But you sometimes might have run a project and studied several aspects of it, which all to present would require more space.
 The usual way is to split the presentation into several papers, which is often good but would be stupid if all papers address the same aspect.
 So I decided to take my freedom as an author to write the paper in the way and length I want; I do hope, of course, that this is nevertheless acceptable for the reader.

 Last not least, lab reports are usually not peer-reviewed.
 That is a pity.
 But here is a different suggestion.
 Why cannot those people who are working on related projects and have something to tell, make their comments so that all other people can read them?
-The good thing would be that many more people can read what others may see as particularly interesting and what might be critical or allow for a different interepretation.
+The good thing would be that many more people can read what others may see as particularly interesting or critical, or may offer a different interepretation.
 Non-public peer reviews do not per se guarantee excellent and fair comments (although they often are).
 In my scientific life, I have received many great and helpful reviews, for which I am very grateful to the referees.
 But, like probably all of us, I have also received a few reviews in which the referee had obviously not spent a fair amount of time and thoughts on what was reported.
 And all of us have probably seen, among the many excellent papers in peer-reviewed journals, those few papers that were not yet well adjusted - but nevertheless passed the peer-reviewing process.
-Maybe comments from the large scientific community of interested and competent readers would be a better indicator of which papers should be taken care of, and which not.
+Maybe comments from the large scientific community of interested and competent readers would be a better indicator of which papers should be taken care of, and which not. (read more in >evaluation.)

 Instead of pre-reviewing I suggest a post-reviewing process, in which people can comment on the reports after publication.
 That is a try and will require a very sensible proceeding.
 No authors want to be bashed in the public, and neither do I. Therefore I introduce two requirements; comments must be fair, and signed by name (something I often missed in the usual peer-reviewing process).
 For practical reasons, however, I make two additional restrictions; comments must be short, much shorter than a usual review, and critics constructive and to the point.
 If you want to discuss at length a different theory, it might be better to write your own paper.
 And no bashing will be accepted, or course.